Top Video Streaming Performance Metrics to Look For

 What Are Video Streaming Performance Metrics?

-Video streaming performance metrics are measurable data points that assess the quality, reliability, and efficiency of your OTT/IPTV platform.
+Video streaming performance metrics are measurable data points that assess the quality, reliability, and efficiency of your streaming platform.
 These metrics serve as a diagnostic toolkit for identifying technical or user-experience issues and provide actionable insights for improving content delivery.

 Why Are These Metrics Important?